 Social engineering is a psychological tactic used by criminals to trick you into giving away personal information or access to something valuable.
 It is essentially a sophisticated manipulation technique.
 These attacks can be in person, online, or through other communication mediums like email, chat, and online forums.

-Typically the criminal’s goal is to either disrupt operations, corrupt data, or steal money or other valuable information for sale on the dark web.
+Typically the criminal’s goal is to either disrupt operations, corrupt data, or steal money or other valuable information for sale on the deep and dark web.

 How Do Social Engineering Attacks Work?

 Instead of using intimidation or threats, social engineering attacks work as the attacker motivates you to give them what they want.
 They will first establish communication with you and then continue working on you until you have compromised yourself without even knowing it.
 They do this using an organized system:

 - Preparation: First, they gather as much information about you as they can to use in their campaign.

 - Initiate Contact: Then, they establish a relationship with you by initiating contact either through email, text, phone, or some other method.

 - Exploitation: Once they feel they have gained your trust, scammers go in for the kill and get whatever it is they are after.

 - Disengage: After they have what they need from you, they will disappear.